138paulmiller/SheepDa/README.md

 # SheepDa
 ### A Soft Functional Scripting Language
 Sheepda provides a minimal syntax as a "Soft" introduction to Functional Programming concepts.
-Language features closures, dynamic binding, static scoping, and lazy evaluation with a syntax mixture of LISP and Lamba-Calculus.
+SheepDa is a dynamiccal binding, static scoping, lazy evaluating, and tail-call optimized Language inspired by Lamba-Calculus.

 #### Usage
 See HELP for menu

 ##### Why?
 This project started out as a small language to help programmers quickly understand fundamental functional programming concepts such as first-class functions, immutability and lazy-evaluation.
-I will be spending time adding various features to the language to help it evolve from a toy language into a useful scripting language.
+See [Examples](/examples/) for various use cases.

 ##### Syntax:
 	<stmt>	: <id> = <expr>			// Binds expression to identifier